AndrewConway/ConcreteSTV/ElectionRules.md

 The rules actually used in each year are a secret and the AEC has persecuted those asking for the source code of the counting algorithm under FOI, so the actual rules are my best guess.

 - **FederalPre2021** My interpretation of the Australian Federal Senate election system prior to the 2021 legislation changes.
 Used to be called **Federal** but renamed as the legislation changed.
+- **FederalPost2021** My interpretation of the Australian Federal Senate election system post the 2021 legislation changes.
+Changes are to tie resolution and bulk exclusion, making it close to **AEC2016**.
 - **AEC2013** This is my interpretation of the rules actually used by the AEC for the 2013 election.
   It is very similar to *FederalPre2021* except when resolving 3 way ties by looking at prior counts, any difference is used as a discriminator,
           instead of requiring that each has a different count.
 Evidence: NSW 2016, special count